-The second "multiplication" is defined by the verb "to raise" $(na\check{s}\hat{u}m/\mathrm{iL/NIM})$ .
-The term appears to have been used first for the calculation of volumes: in order to determine the volume of a prism with a base of G SAR and a height of h Kùš, one "raises" the base with its standard thickness of 1 Kùš to the real height h.
+The second "multiplication" is defined by the verb "to raise" ($na\hat{s}\hat{u}m/\hat{i}L/NIM$).
+The term appears to have been used first for the calculation of volumes: in order to determine the volume of a prism with a base of G sar and a height of h $\kappa \hat{v}\check{s}$, one "raises" the base with its standard thickness of 1 $\kappa \hat{v}\check{s}$ to the real height h.
 Later, the term was adopted by analogy for all determinations of a concrete magnitude by multiplication.
-"Steps of" instead designates the multiplication of an abstract number by another abstract number.
+"Steps of" instead designates the multiplication of an abstract number.

-The third "multiplication" ( $\check{s}utakulum/\text{GU}7.\text{GU}7$ ), "to make p and q hold each other" - or simply because that is almost certainly what the Babylonians thought of, "make p and q hold (namely, hold a rectangle)" $^{[7]}$ - is no real multiplication.
+The third "multiplication" (šutakūlum/GU7.GU7), "to make p and q hold each other"-or simply, because that is almost certainly what the Babylonians thought of, "make p and q hold (namely, hold a rectangle)"7-is no real multiplication.
 It always concerns two line segments p and q, and "to make p and q hold" means to construct a rectangle contained by the sides p and q.
-Since p and q as well as the area q of the rectangle are all measurable, almost all texts give the numerical value of q immediately after prescribing the operation - "make 5 and 5 hold: q immediately after prescribing the numerical multiplication of 5 by 5 explicitly.
-But there are texts that speak separately about the numerical multiplication, as "p steps of q", after prescribing the construction, or which indicate that the process of "making hold" creates "a surface"; both possibilities are exemplified in AO 8862 #2 (page 63).
-If a rectangle exists already, its area is determined by "raising", just as the area of a triangle or a trapezium.
-Henceforth we shall designate the rectangle which is "held" by the segments p and q by the symbol $\Box (p,q)$ , while $\Box (a)$ will stand for the square which a segment a "holds together with itself" (in both cases, the symbol designate the configuration as well the area it contains, in agreement with the ambiguity inherent in the concept of "surface").
-The corresponding numerical multiplications will be written symbolically as $p \times q$ and $a \times a$ .
+Since p and q as well as the area A of the rectangle are all measurable, almost all texts give the numerical value of A immediately after prescribing the operation-"make 5 and 5 hold: 25"-without mentioning the numerical multiplication of 5 by 5 explicitly.
+But there are texts that speak separately about the numerical multiplication, as "p steps of q," after prescribing the construction, or which indicate that the process of "making hold" creates "a surface"; both possibilities are exemplified in AO 8862 #2 (page 60).
+If a rectangle exists already, its area is determined by "raising," just as the area of a triangle or a trapezium.
+Henceforth we shall designate the rectangle which is "held" by the segments p and q by the symbol $\Box \square(p,q)$, while $\Box(a)$ will stand for the square which a segment a "holds together with itself" (in both cases, the symbol designates the configuration as well the area it contains, in agreement with the ambiguity inherent in the concept of "surface").
+The corresponding numerical multiplications will be written symbolically as $p \times q$ and $a \times a$.

-&lt;sup>7 The verbal form used would normally be causative-reciprocative.
-However, at times the phrase used is "make p together with q hold", which seems to exclude the reciprocative interpretation.
+7The verbal form used would normally be causative-reciprocative.
+However, at times the phrase used is "make p together with q hold" which seems to exclude the reciprocative interpretation.

-The last "multiplication" (esepum) is also no proper numerical multiplication.
-"To repeat" or "to repeat until n" (where n is an integer small enough to be easily imagined, at most 9) stands for a "physical" doubling or n-doubling - for example that doubling of a right triangle with sides (containing the right angle) a and b which produces a rectangle = a.
+The last "multiplication" ($e_s\bar{e}pum$) is also no proper numerical multiplication.
+"To repeat" or "to repeat until n" (where n is an integer small enough to be easily imagined, at most 9) stands for a "physical" doubling or n-doubling-for example that doubling of a right triangle with sides (containing the right angle) a and b which produces a rectangle $\Box \exists (a, b)$.